YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Indexers.md

 When you define an indexer for a class, this class behaves similar to a virtual array.
 You can then access the instance of this class using the **array access operator `[]`**.

+Defining a property involves providing a property name.
+Indexers are not defined with names, but with the **`this`** keyword, which refers to the object instance.

 -   Indexers enable objects to be indexed in a similar manner to arrays.
 -   A `get` accessor returns a value.
 A `set` accessor assigns a value.